drubinstein/pokerl/content/docs/chapter-1/breakdown/field_interactions/index.md

 </div>

+STRENGTH is required to access the Elite 4.
+It is used to solve [Sokoban](https://en.wikipedia.org/wiki/Sokoban)-style puzzles.
+One of which is partially visualized above.

-To acquire `STRENGTH`, the player must:
+To `STRENGTH`, the player must:

 - Find the `GOLD TEETH` in the Safari Zone.
 - Bring the `GOLD TEETH` to the old man NPC in Fuchsia City